Zuehlke/software-engineering-corner/drafts/resize-observer.md

 ### The Problem with Window Resize
 One requirement is to ensure that the width of a dropdown matches the width of its input field, also when the input field is resized.
-This is particularly important in responsive layouts, where the input field may change size due to various factors, such as window resizing or layout changes.
+This is particularly important in responsive layouts, as the input field may change size due to various factors, such as window resizing or layout changes.

 It is tempting to just listen to the `window:resize` with `@HostListener` and adjust the dropdown width based on the current input field width.
 Following is a naive implementation, as seen in many projects:
 ```typescript
 @ViewChild('inputField', {read: ElementRef}) inputElement: ElementRef<HTMLInputElement>;